 Instructions

-Openhandedly apply and massage into all surfaces of the feet, heels, and toes twice daily.
-Apply to legs as needed.
+Apply and massage open-handed into all surfaces of the feet, heels, and toes twice daily.
+Apply to the legs as needed.

 Strategies for Coping With Diabetes Foot Pain

-Like you, I have type 2 diabetes of all the craziness that goes alongside that, the fear factor of foot-related issues is what causes me the foremost stress.
+Like you, I have type 2 diabetes.
+Of all the craziness that goes alongside that, the fear factor of foot-related issues is what causes me the most stress.

 I have a strange kind of neuropathy going on.
-I don’t have a loss of feeling I even have extreme sensitivity instead.
-Socks make me wild, I hate wearing shoes, and don’t get me in progress on trying to sleep!
+I don’t have a loss of feeling; I even have extreme sensitivity instead.
+Socks make me wild, I hate wearing shoes, and they don’t me in the process of trying to sleep!

-I put a community question abreast on our Facebook page and lots of you offered advice.
-I tried several things suggested and am getting to share those experiences here.
+I posted a community question on our Facebook page, and lots of you offered advice.
+I tried several of the suggestions and will share my experiences here.
 But first, what causes foot pain and neuropathy in the first place?

 These high sugars cause breakdowns within the walls of the tiny blood vessels supplying the nerves with oxygen and nutrients.